9r3i/force-sample/README.md

 }
 ```

-And you may merge this one as well.
+And now you gotta merge this one as well.

 # Plugins